anamabid1/Take-Home-Exercises-Jan-2023/Exercises/Exercise2/ReadMe.md

  Read the room information [formatted as JSON](https://docs.microsoft.com/dotnet/api/system.text.json.jsonserializer?view=net-5.0) from the `JSON` file you wrote.
 Return the Room data from the method.
 Display the Room data after returning from the read method.

- **HINT:** Remember to place the annotation `[JsonInclude]` in front of your fields that are public.
+ **HINT:** Remember to place the annotation `[JsonInclude]` in front of any public fields.

 ### Display Current Room
 Use the supplied routine to display the contents of a Room.

 ----
- Create a new unit testing project called `UnitTesting2`.
+ Create a new unit testing project called `Ex2UnitTesting`.
 The following table indicates the unit test cases to create.
 Unit Test names are left up to you.
 The required tests are outlined in the following table.

 #### Unit Tests